 Where to start with the Lisp language

-If you're asking why lisp?-- or If Lisp Is So Great, why don't more people use it?-- I offer my personal answer, direct you to the back cover of Practical Common Lisp, a well respected study of languages and of course, Paul Graham's much discussed 2002 essay.
+If you're asking why lisp?-- or If Lisp Is So Great, why don't more people use it?-- I offer my personal answer and opinions, direct you to the back cover of Practical Common Lisp, a well respected study of languages and of course, Paul Graham's much discussed 2002 essay.